 - Theoretical Strength, Fracture and Fracture Toughness / R-curves

 - Measurement of Strength and Fracture Toughness / R-Curves

 - Weibull Statistical Analysis of Strength, Standards, Effective Volume and Surface, Multimodal Analysis

 - Flaws and Fractography

 - Hardness and Its Measurement

-Quinn is the author of 240 papers on topics including fractography, mechanical property characterization, standardization, and percolation theory.
-He has written three MIL, 15 ASTM, and four ISO standards.
-Mr. Quinn created two standard reference materials for hardness and the world’s only standard reference material for KIc.
-In addition to his seminal book on fractography, he has edited five books and has one patent.
+He is the author of 240 papers on topics including fractography, mechanical property characterization, standardization, and percolation theory.
+He has written three Military, fifteen ASTM, and four ISO standards.
+Mr. Quinn created two standard reference materials for hardness as well as the world’s only standard reference material for KIc.
+In addition to his seminal book on fractography, he has edited five other books and has 1 patent.
 He was Chairman or Vice-chairman of ASTM Committee C-28 from 1986-1997; Chairman of Versailles Advanced Materials and Standards Technical Working Area #3 from 1990 – 2000; and has led five ISO Working groups.
 He is a Fellow of the American Society for Testing and Materials and The American Ceramic Society.